NotAShelf/nyx/.github/README.md

   - [hardware](modules/hardware)
     - [nvidia](modules/hardware/nvidia) 💚 My next GPU won't be NVIDIA
     - [intel](modules/hardware/intel) 💙 Common configuration for Intel CPUs
-    - [amd](modules/hardware/amd) ❤️ Configuration set for my future AMD laptop
+    - [amd](modules/hardware/amd) ❤️ Configuration set for my (future) AMD devices
 - [hosts](hosts) 🌳 per-host configuration
   - [prometheus](hosts/prometheus) 💻 My 2016 HP Pavillion with NVIDIA GPU
-  - [atlas](hosts/atlas) 🍓 Raspberry Pi 400 that acts as my homelab
+  - [atlas](hosts/atlas) 🍓 Raspberry Pi 400 that acts as my home lab
   - [icarus](hosts/icarus) 💻 My 2014 Lenovo Yoga Ideapad that acts as a portable server and workstation
 - [pkgs](pkgs) 💿 exported packages

 ## Notes

+If my dotfiles are confusing to you, that is because they are confusing.
+I am not yet very well versed in NixOS and Nix, thus my configuration may not always follow best practices or be the most efficient.
+I also do not follow any particular logic when organizing my configuration.
+I do, however, try my best to document my NixOS configuration as humanly possible.
+This repository was based off of *many* others which I have linked below.
+If you like anything about this repository, you will probably like theirs as well.
+If you have anything to say/ask about those configurations (especially if it was because you were disgusted by my atrocities against NixOS), please do not hesitate to make an issue or open a PR.
+I am always happy to learn and improve.
+With that said, if you like this repository maybe consider starring it or donating me from the links below, up to you.

 ### Motivation